 - Campbell LJ, Suárez-Castillo EC, Ortiz-Zuazaga H, Knapp D, Tanaka EM, CM Crews.
 (2011) Gene expression profile of the regeneration epithelium during axolotl limb regeneration.
 Developmental Dynamics.
 2011 240 (7):1826-40.

-- Fedeles SV, Tian X, Gallagher AR, Mitobe M, Nishio S, Lee SH, Cai Y, Geng L, CM Crews, Somlo S (2011).
-A genetic interaction network of five genes for human polycystic kidney and liver diseases defines polycystin-1 as the central determinant of cyst form
+- A genetic interaction network of five genes for human polycystic kidney and liver diseases defines polycystin-1 as the central determinant of cyst formation.
+Fedeles SV, Tian X, Gallagher AR, Mitobe M, Nishio S, Lee SH, Cai Y, Geng L, CM Crews, Somlo S (2011).
+A genetic interaction network of five genes for human polycystic kidney and liver diseases defines polycystin-1 as the central determinant of cyst formation.

 - Crews CM.
 (2010) Targeting the Undruggable Proteome: The Small Molecules of My Dreams.
 Chemistry & Biology, 17:551-555.